kristinakatriel/fullstack-open-university-of-helsinki/README.md

-# Fullstack Open - University of Helsinki Course
+# Full Stack Open - University of Helsinki Course

 This repository contains my work for the [Full Stack Open](https://fullstackopen.com/en/) course offered by the University of Helsinki.